contiv/contiv.github.io/websrc/source/documents/admin/index.md

 Before your users begin creating network policies for their tenants, establish the appropriate role-based access for each user.
 Contiv provides the ability to authenticate your users through your existing LDAP, or to create them locally if you are working on a proof of concept or other small project.

-As a system administrator for Contiv, you can start:
+As a system administrator for Contiv, you can begin:

 * [Managing tenants](/documents/admin/createTenant.html)
 * [Managing users](/documents/admin/manageUsers.html)